Shiness: The Lightning Kingdom Review

 Shiness: The Lightning Kingdom

-Considering we are less than six months into the start of 2017, and there have been many new entries into the action RPG genre.
-While some have come through established developers, releasing new entries into existing franchises, Shiness: The Lightning Kingdom is a new game that feels refreshing in a sea of sequels.
-Shiness was created by creative director Samir Rebib when he was just a boy, based on his love for Dragon Ball, Secret of Mana, and others.
-It’s not meant to be only a video game either, as publisher Focus Home Interactive shares this belief, releasing chapters of the manga for free on the official website.
-It contains a ton of backstory to the events that directly lead up to the beginning of the game.
+Considering we are less than six months into 2017, there have been many new entries in the action RPG genre.
+While some have come from established developers releasing new entries into existing franchises, Shiness: The Lightning Kingdom is a refreshing new game in a sea of sequels.
+Shiness was created by creative director Samir Rebib when he was just a boy, inspired by his love for Dragon Ball, Secret of Mana, and others.
+It's not meant to be only a video game either, as publisher Focus Home Interactive shares this vision, releasing chapters of the manga for free on the official website.
+These chapters contain extensive backstory to the events that directly lead up to the beginning of the game.

-The species living on Mahera were previously linked together harmoniously through a spiritual energy known of Shi, however as it began to dwindle, it led to an all-out war between the races.
-With the core of the planet destroyed, the Humans, Sheiks, and the Waki have rebuilt their civilizations now that they have been separated by the destruction of the world, doomed to live on celestial islands, called Meteoras.
-You take on the role of Chado and Poky, two young Waki adventurers, that end up crashing their rickety spaceship while searching for the mythical Land of Life.
+The species living on Mahera were previously linked together harmoniously through a spiritual energy known as Shi.
+However, as it began to dwindle, it led to an all-out war between the races.
+With the core of the planet destroyed, the Humans, Sheiks, and the Waki have rebuilt their civilizations now that they have been separated by the world's destruction, doomed to live on celestial islands called Meteoras.
+You take on the role of Chado and Poky, two young Waki adventurers who end up crashing their rickety spaceship while searching for the mythical Land of Life.
 Chado happens to be the only one in the group that can communicate with Terra, a Shiness that guides you through the adventure.

-Shiness: The Lightning Kingdom’s combat system feels unique, and skill-based at the same time.
-In fact, it’s impossible to grind in the game as once you reach a set level; you won’t be able to gain additional experience from weaker foes.
-This in itself makes Shiness a much more challenging game that balances your abilities with your enemies, requiring you to be on point with blocking, dodging, and parrying.
+Shiness: The Lightning Kingdom's combat system feels both unique and skill-based.
+In fact, it's impossible to grind in the game as once you reach a set level, you won't be able to gain additional experience from weaker foes.
+This makes Shiness a much more challenging game that balances your abilities with your enemies, requiring you to be on point with blocking, dodging, and parrying.
 Each character is tied to a particular affinity or Shi, representing water, fire, earth, and air.
 As you enter into a battle state, the immediate area becomes enclosed by a colored barrier.
 This barrier alternates between different types of Shi.
 For example, Poky uses water spells, and if the arena changes to blue, you can regenerate your Shi powers, allowing you to bombard enemies with water projectiles.
-As a strength, this works out in your favor, but it also can be a weakness as certain enemies can use Shi powers as well, exploiting character weaknesses.
+While this works in your favor as a strength, it can also be a weakness, as certain enemies can use Shi powers as well, exploiting character weaknesses.

-Besides tossing spells at your foes, you will spend most of the time pulling off martial art combs using a wide variety of punches, kicks, flips and anything else you can think of.
-It’s a sheer joy to watch, giving off a big anime vibe.
-However, since the game transitions into real-time combat, there is no delay from when you encounter an enemy to when they began to pound away on you.
-In fact, even if you get the first hit in, I’ve died instantly from a single combo before realizing what has happened.
-On multiple occasions, combat began before I was able to react, as enemies were inflicting a ton of punishment immediately.
-You’ll learn to take a more defensive approach, but since the game lacks checkpoints, you’ll have to restart if all your characters fall in battle from your last save point.
-Save points are well placed throughout the map.
-However, you just need to ensure that you save at every opportunity
+Besides tossing spells at your foes, you will spend most of the time pulling off martial art combos using a wide variety of punches, kicks, flips, and anything else you can think of.
+It's a sheer joy to watch, giving off a big anime vibe.
+However, since the game transitions into real-time combat, there is no delay from when you encounter an enemy to when they begin to pound away on you.
+In fact, even if you get the first hit in, I've died instantly from a single combo before realizing what happened.
+On multiple occasions, combat began before I was able to react, as enemies were inflicting massive punishment immediately.
+You'll learn to take a more defensive approach, but since the game lacks checkpoints, you'll have to restart from your last save point if all your characters fall in battle.
+Save points are well placed throughout the map; however, you need to ensure that you save at every opportunity.

-Once you gain additional characters for your party, you’ll be taught how to assign support skills, as combat is always a one on one affair.
-While you and even your foes can swap characters during fights, you also can assign various support roles.
+Once you gain additional characters for your party, you'll be taught how to assign support skills, as combat is always a one-on-one affair.
+While you and your foes can swap characters during fights, you can also assign various support roles.
 In doing so, you can set healing requirements, such as when a character's health is lower than 75%, but it can also be used for various buffs as well.

-On the downside, the game’s camera can be a hindrance, especially during combat.
-Even within the first couple hours, the camera frequently would get stuck, or be in the wrong position, blocking key moments in fights.
+On the downside, the game's camera can be a hindrance, especially during combat.
+Even within the first couple of hours, the camera frequently would get stuck or be in the wrong position, blocking key moments in fights.
 Considering how fast you can lose by mistiming a single block or parry, this is quite an annoyance.
-Many of the game’s characters are anthropomorphic (and furry) in nature, and while I wouldn’t hold that against the game, I know there are some that are heavily against the concept for a handful of different reasons.
-On multiple occasions, I’ve had fights end prematurely, even though there were multiple enemies nearby.
-Instead of transitioning to the next one, the fight ended, and immediately started back up, but only after I was unable to respond to being attacked.
+Many of the game's characters are anthropomorphic (and furry) in nature, and while I wouldn't hold that against the game, I know some are heavily against the concept for various reasons.
+On multiple occasions, I've had fights end prematurely, even though there were multiple enemies nearby.
+Instead of transitioning to the next one, the fight ended and immediately started back up, but only after I was unable to respond to being attacked.

 Simply Put